Beginner Barber Kit: Essential Barber Tools in 2024

-An app that helps you organize appointments, saves you time, and saves you money is an essential barber tool.
+An app that helps you organize appointments and saves you time and money is an essential barber tool.

-Goldie is the best barber appointment app because it helps you keep a clean schedule you can send your clients text reminders automatically, to remind them of their appointment, and you can secure your income by taking online payments and deposits online.
+Goldie is the best barber appointment app because it helps you keep a clean schedule.
+You can send your clients text reminders automatically to remind them of their appointment, and you can secure your income by taking online payments and deposits online.
 Plus, Goldie lets you collect payments from clients via payment link or contactless with just your iPhone, without a POS or any extra equipment required.

-Later on, when you’ll feel ready, you can set up an online booking page, so your clients will be able to book appointments on their own.
+Later on, when you feel ready, you can set up an online booking page, so your clients will be able to book appointments on their own.

-You can create an Goldie account by installing the app on your mobile device.
-To install it, you can find it in the App Store if you are using an Apple device, or in Google Play, if you are using an Android device.
+You can create a Goldie account by installing the app on your mobile device.
+To install it, you can find it in the App Store if you are using an Apple device or in Google Play if you use an Android device.

-The fact that they have a free plan is just another reason why this app should be part of any beginner barber kit.
+The fact that they have a free plan is another reason this app should be part of any beginner barber kit.

-You can have the best barber starter kit in the world and it will mean nothing if you don’t grow yourself and grow your knowledge and skills.
+You can have the best barber starter kit in the world; it will mean nothing if you don’t grow yourself and grow your knowledge and skills.
 So if you have a limited budget, don’t spend all your money on the most expensive tools.

 Start with some cheaper tools and invest some of your money in classes and books.
 And it doesn’t have to be just barbering books; you can look for self-development books.
 These will help with the experience you’re providing to your client and the conversation style you’re adopting.